Littlecold4/pruning-CNN-with-XAI/README.md

 # pruning-CNN-with-XAI
-This repository provides a CNN pruning for lightening weight using Grad-CAM
+This repository provides a CNN pruning for lightening weight using Grad-CAM.

 # Objective
-- Lightening weight CNN that becomes deeper and more complex
+- Lightening weight CNN that becomes deeper and more complex.
-- Reduce the computation and time required while minimizing the loss of accuarcy
+- Reduce the computation and time required while minimizing the loss of accuarcy.

 # Grad-CAM
 ![image](https://user-images.githubusercontent.com/72268423/110791659-cde59a00-82b5-11eb-887f-c4393da4078f.png)

  CAM needs GAP(Global Average Pool) to extract CAM value, but Grad-CAM can extract Grad-CAM value from all layers.
- So Grad-CAM can be used for setting up the criterion for pruning
+ So Grad-CAM can be used for setting up the criteria for pruning.

  # Design Process
  1. Extract the Grad-CAM value for each filter in each layer.
- 2. Set up the appropriate Grad-CAM value for creteria and create mask bit according to creteria
+ 2. Set up the appropriate Grad-CAM value for criteria and create mask bit according to criteria
  3. Prune the CNN with mask bits.

 # References